pdaiii/Meteor/README.md

 # Meteor
 [Live Site](https://meteor-fsp.herokuapp.com/#/)

 Welcome to the Meteor wiki!
-Medium is a social media application inspired by Medium that enables authors to create and share short stories.
-The site was designed with React.js and Redux on the front-end and Ruby on Rails with a PostgreSQL database on the back-end.
+Medium is a social media application inspired by Medium that enables authors to publicly share articles.
+Users can create articles with a title, body, and image.
+Users can also like and comment on other users' posts.

 ## List of Technologies Used
-* Ruby on Rails
 * React
 * Redux
+* Ruby on Rails
+* PostgreSQL
 * JavaScript
 * jQuery
-* PostgreSQL
 * HTML5
 * CSS3
 * AWS S3